matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 25) Pods vs Deployment?
 Answer:
 a) Pod: Runs a single set of containers.
 Good for one-off dev purposes.
 Rarely use directly in production.
-b) Deployment: Runs a set of individual Pods (one or more.
+b) Deployment: Runs a set of individual Pods (one or more).
 Monitors the state of each Pod, updating as necessary.
-Good for dev.
-Good for prod.
+Good for dev and prod.

 26) Kubernetes Pods / Services / Status deployments?
 Answer: